School of Education and Human Services

 Assessment and Continued Progress

-Through the assessment system performance is evaluated at four transition points, providing candidates with ongoing and integrated feedback on their progress.
+Performance is evaluated at four transition points, providing candidates with ongoing and integrated feedback on their progress.
 The four transition points are:

 - program entrance